aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-rich-text-format-1-9-rtf-format/numbering-features-supported-on-rich-text-export/_index.md

 ﻿---
-title: Numbering Features Supported on Rich Text Export
+title: Numbering Features Supported on Rich Text Export – Aspose.Words for Java
+articleTitle: Numbering Features Supported on Rich Text Export
+linktitle: Numbering Features Supported on Rich Text Export
 description: "Aspose.Words for Java allows you to work with numbering features supported when saving to Rich Text format."
 type: docs
 weight: 70